sanjay-azad/en/index.md

 ### Hello,

-This is *Sanjay Azad* - a 28 years old having expertise in machine learning, quantitative analytics and signal processing.
+This is *Sanjay Azad* - a 28 years old, having expertise in machine learning, quantitative analytics and signal processing.
 I have completed post-graduation (B.Tech + M.Tech) from [IIT Bombay] in 2016, from the [Department of Electrical Engineeering] with specialization in Communication and Signal processing.

-On technical side, I got exposure to [MATLAB] for computational processing, and [Python] for data science.
 I now have 6+ years of professional experience in quantitative analytics, data science and application development.
+I got exposure to [MATLAB] in IIT for project works, and then [Python] & databases for professional journey in data science.
+I have worked on all the three verticals of MLOps - data engineering, model management & model governnce.

-I am passionate about nature, so have developed gardening as a hobby.
-Except that I am vocal for sustainable development in the sense that resources have to be used skillfully.
+I am passionate about nature and a vocal for sustainable development - in the sense that resources have to be used skillfully and efficiently.
 I live in India, and have visited several of its cities across states.
 I believe in connecting with our roots and that we have to strengthen our villages, improvise on agriculture - in sustainability as well as profitability, and keep a check on water and air pollution.

-Global warming[^1] is a big threat - not just in terms of rising water levels but also the amount of heat India is facing in past couple of years.
-This poses a tremendous opportunity to capitalise on the excess energy we are receiving from the sun.

 Indian culture and history has been a source of fascination to me.
 Its traditional and ancient knowledge system woven into the fabric of mythology and religious philosophies (spirituality) are astounding.
 They can prove to be a disruptive technology for human cognition in today's world of chaos and sufferings.